kubeshop/tracetest/examples/quick-start-opensearch-nodejs/readme.md

 # Quick Start - Node.js app with OpenSearch, OpenTelemetry and Tracetest

-This is a simple quick start on how to configure a Node.js app to use OpenTelemetry instrumentation with traces, and Tracetest for enhancing your e2e and integration tests with trace-based testing.
-The infrastructure will use OpenSearch as the trace data store, and OpenTelemetry Collector to receive traces from the Node.js app and send them to OpenSearch.
+This is a simple quick start on how to configure a Node.js app to use OpenTelemetry instrumentation with traces, and Tracetest for enhancing your E2E and integration tests with trace-based testing.
+The infrastructure will use OpenSearch as the trace data store and OpenTelemetry Collector to receive traces from the Node.js app and send them to OpenSearch.

 ## Prerequisites

 You will need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine to run this quick start app!

-## Project structure
+## Project Structure

 The project is built with Docker Compose.
 It contains two distinct `docker-compose.yaml` files.